Google tests AI tool that can create news articles - ExBulletin

 The tool, known internally under the working title of Genesis, can capture detailed information on current events, for example, and generate news copy, said the people, who spoke on condition of anonymity when discussing the product.

-One of three people familiar with the product said Google believes it can act as a kind of personal assistant for journalists, automating some tasks and saving others time, and sees it as a responsible technology that can help keep the publishing industry away from the pitfalls of generative AI.
+One of the three people familiar with the product said that Google believes it can act as a kind of personal assistant for journalists, automating some tasks and saving others time, and is a responsible technology that can help keep the publishing industry away from the pitfalls of generative AI.

-Some executives who saw Google’s pitch said it was disturbing and asked not to reveal that they were discussing confidential matters.
-The two said that the effort put into producing accurate and artistic news stories seemed to be taken for granted.

-A Google spokesperson did not respond to a request for comment.
-The Times and Post declined to comment.

 |